Urmston Grammar students celebrating GCSE success

 GCSE Exam Results

-Achieving EBacc at grade 5/C or above: 77%
+Achieving EBacc at grade 5 or above: 86%

 For additional information about the school’s performance please use the following link to the DfE School Performance Tables: